Menu

 📍 kien giang

-Hòn Sơn is a mountainous island in the Gulf of Thailand, Kiên Giang province - larger and more scenic than most of the province's outer islands, with clear water, hill trails, fishing communities, and almost no resort development.
+Hòn Sơn is a large mountainous island in the Gulf of Thailand, Kiên Giang - calmer seas and a shorter crossing than Phú Quý, with clear water, Ma Thiên Lãnh peak, fishing villages, and almost no resort development.
+Minimum 2 nights to do it properly.

 Khau Cóc Chà Pass